 Mary combines her skills and experience with a contagious enthusiasm and excitement for Youth Ministry.

 Samuel Baker was born in the Midwest but raised in Miami, Florida.
 The church-musician seed was sown at an early age as he watched the organist finish the postlude each Sunday and yearned for the day his legs would be long enough to reach the organ pedals.
 He began playing church services at age eleven, continued organ and piano lessons and studied clarinet, conducting, and music theory through high school.
-He is a graduate of Drake University (Bachelor of Music) and Southern Methodist University (Master of Sacred Music) where his principal teachers included Carl Staplin, Hans Vigeland, Robert Anderson, Lloyd Pfautsch, and Jane Marshall.
+He was graduated from Drake University (Bachelor of Music) and Southern Methodist University (Master of Sacred Music) where his principal teachers included Carl Staplin, Hans Vigeland, Robert Anderson, Lloyd Pfautsch, and Jane Marshall.

 Since moving to Washington, DC, in 1986, he has held positions at National Presbyterian Church, Church of the Epiphany (Episcopal), All Souls Episcopal Church and, since 2008, the Old Presbyterian Meeting House.
 His recordings include two discs as choral conductor and one as organ soloist.
-His performances have been broadcast over National Public Radio on Pipedreams, and he has been presented in recital at a national convention of the Organ Historical Society.
-He serves on the Board of Directors of the DC American Guild of Organists Foundation.
+His performances have been broadcast over National Public Radio on Pipedreams, and he has been presented in recital at two national conventions of the Organ Historical Society.
+He serves as chair of the OHS E. Power Biggs Fellowship Committee and as chair of the DC American Guild of Organists Foundation.

-Sam has been partnered with organist and harpsichordist James Weaver for twenty-four years.
-In his spare time, Sam enjoys travel, architecture, cooking, and Felix, their German shorthaired pointer.
+Sam has been partnered with organist and harpsichordist James Weaver for twenty-six years.
+In his spare time, Sam enjoys travel, architecture, and cooking.